humboldt123/humboldt123/README.md

 - 🔭 I’m currently working on a nothing but I'd love to join any project
 - 🌱 I’m currently learning Java, C#, and Kotlin
 - 📫 How to reach me: `Skrub#9438` on discord or E-Mail me at [skrub@bigrat.monster](mailto:skrub@bigrat.monster)
-- 👯 I’d loveto collaborate on anything!
+- 👯 I’d love to collaborate on anything!
 - ⚡ Fun fact: 🐒